IRS-Public/tax-withholding-estimator/QUICKSTART-ONBOARDING.md

 ### Download Repos & Install Dependencies
 * Download Github Desktop from here & login using your IRS associated account
-* In GitHub Desktop, clone the fact-graph & tax_withholding_estimator repos to your ~/Documents/GitHub folder
+* In GitHub Desktop, clone the fact-graph & tax-withholding-estimator repos to your ~/Documents/GitHub folder
 * In terminal, move to the fact-graph repo & install dependencies
     * Open terminal and move to your fact-graph repo: `cd ~/Documents/GitHub/fact-graph`
     * Once you're in the fact-graph repo, use this command to install SBT: `brew install scala openjdk sbt`